Skip to main content

 Identify your critical systems

-After you have defined your essential services, you can start to identify potential critical systems for your CAF for local government self-assessment.
+After you have defined your essential services, identify potential critical systems for your CAF for local government self-assessment.

 This involves: